-and integration of international banking and credit markets, there is still a strong rationale for the Fund to have a role in providing liquidity because of pro-cyclical behaviour of financial markets and increased volatility of global economic environment.
+The arguments developed above imply that the Fund should return to its original mandate for the provision of short-term current account financing and should no longer be engaged in development finance or financial bailout operations.
+This means abolishing the facilities designed for these purposes including the EFF, SRF and PRGF.
+Despite the rapid development and integration of international banking and credit markets, there is still a strong rationale for the Fund to have a role in providing liquidity because of pro-cyclical behaviour of financial markets and increased volatility of global economic environment.
 Such financing should be made available in order to support economic activity, employment and trade when countries face sharp declines or reversals of private capital flows, or temporary shortfalls in external payments as a result of trade shocks which cannot be met by private financing.
-In both cases access to credit tranches through stand-by agreements should be the main instrument for the provision of liquidity.
+In both cases access to credit tranches through standby agreements should be the main instrument for the provision of liquidity.
 Greater delineation of Bank-Fund activities requires that such financing should be the sole responsibility of the Fund, and the Bank should stay out of provision of short-term finance.33